adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-components-from-other-modules-en_US.md

 %{
 title: ~H"<code>alias</code>",
 description: ~H"""
 In Elixir you can use alias to simplify references to nested modules.
-Instead of writting <code>MyApp.Deep.ModuleName.function</code> you can do <code>alias MyApp.Deep.ModuleName</code> so later you can write <code>ModuleName.function</code> instead.
+Instead of writing <code>MyApp.Deep.ModuleName.function</code> you can do <code>alias MyApp.Deep.ModuleName</code> so later you can write <code>ModuleName.function</code> instead.
 """
 } %% .callout